-Sarah White, a Clacton-based Associate Solicitor in the Wills and Estates team at Thompson Smith and Puxon, discusses Estate Administration or Probate as it is more commonly known.
+The Thompson Smith and Puxon Wills and Estates team, discuss Estate Administration or Probate as it is more commonly known.

 Administering a deceased person’s estate can be a complicated, emotional and stressful job.
 The time it will take and the level of complexity and resulting costs will depend upon the nature and size of the deceased’s estate and the terms of any Will or the impact of the rules that apply when someone dies without a Will – the Rules of Intestacy.